-Kenny Cole and Jeremiah Hodges handled an 18 wheeler case which caused a national trucking company to institute new safety policies to protect against drivers falling asleep at the wheel.
-This lawsuit involved the Federal Motor Carrier Safety Regulations (FMCSR), and emphasized what are known as the Hours of Service rules.
+As a Huntsville truck accident lawyer, Jeremiah Hodges handled an 18 wheeler case which caused a national trucking company to institute new safety policies to protect against drivers falling asleep at the wheel.
+This lawsuit involved the Federal Motor Carrier Safety Regulations (FMCSR) and emphasized what is known as the Hours of Service rules.
 The Federal Motor Carrier Safety Regulations control and regulate the interstate trucking industry.

 Hodges Trial Lawyers got the trucking company to admit that the Hours of Service rules originally were passed to force railroads to allow train crews to get some sleep.
 They also convinced the trucking company to admit that the Hours of Service rules later were applied to trucking companies which have taken over so much of the interstate delivery of goods which formerly was handled by railroads.
 In an industry which potentially affects the safety of everyone who uses the roads and highways of America, Hodges Trial Lawyers believed it was imperative that trucking companies cease the practice of establishing “runs” for their drivers which can only be successfully met if the drivers violate the Hours of Service rules by driving too long and sleeping too little.

 During discovery, they were able to determine that the safety director of the trucking outfit had recognized the danger of sleep-deprived drivers and had complained to upper management that “runs” were too long for the allotted time to complete them, such that drivers were being forced to violate the Hours of Service rules.
 However, the evidence established that upper management ignored the pleas of the safety director to make the company safer.
 They also attacked the practice of allowing drivers to have cruise control on 18 wheelers, which obviously meant that trucks would continue to travel at high rates of speed even after drivers fell asleep at the wheel.